Skip to content

 Projects

 Projects are the shell’s matter workspace: documents, tasks, chat, timeline, and collaboration all meet here.
+One matter, one place: everything you ask inside a project is answered with knowledge of that dossier.

 AreaAvailable in